aamc.org does not support this web browser.

 AAMC Center for Health Justice Maternal Health Incubator

-In this two-day virtual convening, maternal health stakeholders identified and shared evidence-based, innovative strategies to decrease racial and ethnic maternal health gaps and developed a collaborative, multisector action plan aimed at eliminating existing inequities through local, state, and federal policies and hyper-local collaborations.
-Access the 2022 session recordings and proceedings report.
+In this two-day virtual convening shared evidence-based, innovative strategies to decrease racial and ethnic maternal health gaps and developed a collaborative, multisector action plan aimed at eliminating inequities through local, state, and federal policies and hyper-local collaborations.

 The AAMC Maternal Health Fact Sheet (PDF) highlights the efforts that the AAMC and its member institutions have undertaken to combat the maternal health crisis and strengthen the systems that improve the health of birthing people and their infants.